 (sing to the tune of Baa, Baa Black Sheep)

 Melody for Born in a Stable: Advent / Simple Nativity Song for Kids

 Accompany the song with the simple actions as described in the brackets above.
-The words fit in easily with the the first half of the traditional tune for Baa Baa Black Sheep (up to 3 bags full!) then you just repeat it.
+The words fit in easily to the traditional tune for Baa Baa Black Sheep, then you just repeat it.